vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 }
 ```

-**Why the account ID suffix?** S3 bucket names must be globally unique across ALL of AWS.
+**Why the account ID suffix?
+S3 bucket names must be globally unique across ALL of AWS, if not it cannot be created.**

-### CloudTrail Configuration
+## CloudTrail Configuration

 ```hcl
 resource "aws_cloudtrail" "main" {